-Configure > Version Control > Project-VC, Package-VC
+Settings > Version Control > Project-VC, Package-VC

-Version Control provides a powerful mechanism for managing model content and allows a user or a team to keep fine-grained control over the way a Package and its content change over time.
-For more information see the Version Control Help topic.
+Version Control provides an effective mechanism for managing model content and allows a user or a team to keep fine-grained control over the way a Package and its content change over time.
+For more information see the Version Control of Model Data Help topic.